PhoenixPhungNguyen/ecommerce-data-pipeline/README.md

 ## Data Source

-The payroll datasets include employee records, salary details, attendance logs, tax deductions, and benefits information.
-These are typically exported from HR/payroll systems and ingested into the pipeline for processing and analytics.
+The ecommerce datasets include employee records, salary details, attendance logs, tax deductions, and benefits information.
+These are typically exported from ecommerce systems and ingested into the pipeline for processing and analytics.

 <p align="center">
     <img src="assets/diagrams/source_relational_model.png" alt="source-relational-model" style="border-radius: 10px;">